NextronSystems/thor-manual/usage/custom-signatures.rst

 The following listing shows a typical YARA rule with the three main sections "meta", "strings" and "condition".
-The YARA Rule Manual which can be downloaded as PDF from the developer’s website and is bundled with the THOR binary is a very useful guide and reference to get a function and keyword overview and build your own rules based on the YARA standard.
+The YARA Rule Manual which can be downloaded as PDF from the developer's website and is bundled with the THOR binary is a very useful guide and reference to get a function and keyword overview and build your own rules based on the YARA standard.